connext/monorepo/packages/contracts/README.md

 export ETHERSCAN_API_KEY="<ETHERSCAN_API_KEY_HERE>" # optional to run verification task, but highly recommended
 ```

+You can also add a `.env` to the `packages/contracts` dir with the above env vars.

 Once the proper environment variables are added to your environment, you can begin the contract deployments by running the following from the root directory:

 ```sh